-5. What are the civil consequences of bribery in your jurisdiction?
+6. What are the civil consequences of bribery and corruption offences in your jurisdiction?

 There is a general article in the Anti-Unfair Competition Law which stipulates that business operators that have caused damages to others, shall bear the civil liabilities without further specifying the details.
-Unlike other jurisdictions such as the United States where the authorities (eg, the Department of Justice and the Securities and Exchange Commission) would implement the civil penalties on the offenders, civil consequences in China are only resolved through civil disputes, where the aggrieved party of the bribery could bring a lawsuit in court or use other alternative dispute resolution channels.
-However, China does have a similar mechanism reflected in the administrative penalties imposed by authorities such as the Administration for

-Market Regulation ("AMR"), which could include a fine ranging from RMB 100,000 to 3,000,000, confiscation of illegal gains, and revocation of business license in serious circumstances.
+Unlike other jurisdictions such as the United States where the authorities (eq, the Department of Justice and the Securities and Exchange Commission) would implement the civil penalties on the offenders, civil consequences in China are only resolved through civil disputes, where the aggrieved party of the bribery could bring a lawsuit in court or use other alternative dispute resolution channels.
+However, China does have a similar mechanism reflected in the administrative penalties imposed by authorities such as the Administration for Market Regulation ("AMR"), which could include a fine ranging from RMB 100,000 to 3,000,000, confiscation of illegal gains, and revocation of business license in serious circumstances.
 It is worth noting that the draft amendments to the Anti-Unfair Competition Law released for public comment in November 2022, raise the upper limit of fines to RMB 5 million.

-6. What are the criminal consequences of bribery in your jurisdiction?
+7. What are the criminal consequences of bribery and corruption offences in your jurisdiction?

-There are ten different crimes regarding commercial bribery stipulated in the Criminal Law with corresponding criminal penalties for each one.
+There are eleven different crimes regarding commercial bribery stipulated in the Criminal Law with corresponding criminal penalties for each one.

 In summary, the criminal consequences include the punishment of liberty, and property deprivation.
-For individuals, the consequences include criminal detention or fix-term imprisonment, ranging from criminal detention to life-time imprisonment, as well as a fine, or confiscation of property.
+For individuals, the consequences include criminal detention or imprisonment, ranging from criminal detention to lifetime imprisonment, as well as a fine, or confiscation of property.
 Similarly, for unit crimes, a fine would be charged against the entity itself, and the responsible person(s) of the entity would be put into criminal detention or imprisonment.

-7. Does the law place any restrictions on hospitality, travel and entertainment expenses?
+8. Does the law place any restrictions on hospitality, travel and/or entertainment expenses?
 Are there specific regulations restricting such expenses for foreign public officials?
-Are there specific monetary limits?
+Are there specific monetary limits for such expenses?